irstavr/AskIanni/README.md

 AskIanni
 ====================

-AskIanni is a modern search engine for famous last words.
+AskIanni is a modern search engine for famous last words!
-It is a complete Information Retrieval System based on the Universal WordNet (UWN), a big lexicographical database for various different languages.
+A complete Information Retrieval & crawler system for documents or web pages, based on the Universal WordNet (UWN), on of the biggest lexicographical databases for various different languages.

 AskIanni can support english and greek queries by the user on its search engine.
 It contains a query processor and ranking functions for sorting the results by taking into account